hashicorp/packer/CONTRIBUTING.md

 **Note:** Go infers package names from their file paths.
 This means `go build` will break if you `git clone` your fork instead of using `go get` on the main Packer project.

+### Pull Request Lifecycle

+1. You are welcome to submit your pull request for commentary or review before it is fully completed.
+Please prefix the title of your pull request with "[WIP]" to indicate this.
+It's also a good idea to include specific questions or items you'd like feedback on.

+1. Once you believe your pull request is ready to be merged, you can remove any "[WIP]" prefix from the title and a core team member will review.

+1. One of Packer's core team members will look over your contribution and either provide comments letting you know if there is anything left to do.
+We do our best to provide feedback in a timely manner, but it may take some time for us to respond.

+1. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
+Merged PRs will be included in the next Packer release.
+The core team takes care of updating the CHANGELOG as they merge.

+1. In rare cases, we might decide that a PR should be closed.
+We'll make sure to provide clear reasoning when this happens.

 ### Tips for Working on Packer